Villeneuve-la-Garenne

 Villeneuve-la-Garenne ([vilnœv la ɡaʁɛn]) is a commune in the northern suburbs of Paris, France.
 It is located 9.2 km from the center of Paris in the Hauts-de-Seine department in the Île-de-France region.

 History

 The commune of Villeneuve-la-Garenne was created on 9 April 1929 by detaching its territory from the commune of Gennevilliers.

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 Transport

 Villeneuve-la-Garenne is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Villeneuve-la-Garenne is Saint-Denis station, which is an interchange station on Paris RER line D and on the Transilien Paris – Nord suburban rail line.
 This station is located in the commune of Saint-Denis, 0.9 km from the town center of Villeneuve-la-Garenne.

 The town is well-served by the Paris metropolitan bus system : several lines run through its territory.
 (RATP bus lines 137, 177, 178, 261 and 378).

 Since 15 November 2012, the city is served by a tram (Line 1).